Etejerina/a-walk-in-python/day_3.md

 As we see up here, we can store different types of values.

-Just as strings (we sais that a string is kinda linke a chararcter list) we can get one item, get the length of the list, and many other things
+Just as strings (we said that a string is kinda like a character list) we can get one item, get the length of the list, and many other things

 ```python
 one_list = ['Pearl jam', 'guitar', 10, True]